MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 - inverting a translation matrix is flipping all signs in the last-column top-three elements.

 ### Alternative 3: Plugging together the extrinsics matrix directly
-Again, we can also jsut plug the extrinsics matrix together without multiplying the two 4x4 matrices at all.
+Again, we can also just plug the extrinsics matrix together without multiplying the two 4x4 matrices at all.

 {{< rawhtml >}}
 $$E=M_{\text{world-to-cam}}=